-Sidestream valorisation, i.e. the concept of valuing and making use of waste, is becoming big business, particularly in the food realm, with some folks calling it one of the biggest food trends of 2022.
+Sidestream valorisation, i.e. the concept of valuing and making use of waste, is becoming big business, particularly in the food realm, with some folks calling it one of the biggest food trends in years.
 Below, we’ve rounded up some of the best upcycled food and drink brands that also happen to be vegan.

 1. Pulp Pantry